 The deities -Jagannath, Balabhadra and Subhadra are worshipped within the temple throughout the year, but on the

-day of the Chariot Festival they are taken through the streets, allowing people of all religions to have the
+day of the Chariot Festival they are taken through the streets, allowing people of all religions and castes to have the

 fortune of worshipping them.
 Three richly decorated chariots, resembling temple structures, are pulled through the

 streets of Puri.
-This commemorates the annual journey of Lord Jagannath, Lord Balabhadra and their sister Subhadra to
+This commemorates the annual journey of Lord Jagannath, Lord Balabhadra and their sister Subhadra

 The Rath Yatra will be celebrated at the IACCT temple with the pulling of the traditional Rath, a special program on

 the significance of the festival and Satsang.

 Friday, August 19 and Sunday, August 21, 2016.